kstandbridge/kengine/README.md

 - [ ] Dynamically growing memory arenas
 - [ ] Clean up introspect generate methods (double loop)
 - [ ] Buttons can be clicked through other apps
+- [ ] Grid split between debug and app controls
+- [ ] Grid->AppControls to main.c which is app specfic and not part of the framework
+- [ ] Grid->DebugControls to kengine_debug.c